BaptisteRoseau/ImPlate/README.md

 For a faster runtime, install CUDA and recompile OpenCV and OpenALPR so it will use the GPU instead of the CPU for the Neural Networks.
 Note: An NVIDIA GTX 1XXX GPU or higher is required to use CUDA.

-An installation script is given in the present directory.
+An installation script `install.sh` is given in the present directory.
 What it basically does is:

 - Download and install OpenCV from source
 - Download and install OpenALPR from source